Rhode Island Property Crime Rates and Non-Violent Crime Maps

 • In New Hampshire, crime costs $64 per person, which is $23 less than in Rhode Island

-The table below shows the total cost of crime to the residents of Rhode Island for the year 2025 along with the projected cost per resident.
+The table below breaks the property-crime total into its four offenses for Rhode Island, with the projected cost per resident.

 Crime